pyne/pyne/docs/devsguide/style_guide.rst

 * Making a canonical form great may take time and many iterations.
 Do not give up.
 * Interim working solutions are better than the best solution never.
-* HDF5 is the preffered persistance format for structured data.
+* HDF5 is the preferred persistence format for structured data.

 ************
 Expectations